Rose Ebb Tide®

 Product Details

-The dusky deep purple buds of Ebb Tide® swirl open into unforgettable smoky purple flowers that are almost the color of grape juice.
+The dusky, deep purple buds of Ebb Tide® swirl open into unforgettable smoky purple flowers that are almost the color of grape juice.
 Add to this an intense clove fragrance, and you have a scrumptious one-of-a-kind Floribunda Rose that looks and smells good enough to eat.
 Like most purple Roses, the size and color of the Ebb Tide® blossoms vary with temperature, being largest and darkest in cool weather and a magenta-pink during hot summers.
+Grafted.
 ‘WEKsmopur’ PP 18,850

 For beauty and fragrance the rose knows few rivals.
 Roses have been cultivated for centuries; there are thousands of cultivars available and, often, an accompanying thicket of taxonomical jargon.
 Don’t worry about the terminology – the roses we elect to offer were chosen for their beauty, disease-resistance and vigor.
 Whether you’re looking for a rangy climber to run up a pergola or a petite specimen for a particular spot in the garden, we very likely have a variety to suit.